orientechnologies/orientdb-docs/java/Java-Ref-OServer.md

 ## Working with `OServer`

-In order to use an embedded server in your application, you need to import the `OServer` class wherever you need it in your code.
+In order to operate on an OrientDB database, you first need to establish a connection with the server.
+You have two options in this: you can connect to a running OrientDB Server using [`OrientDB`](Java-Ref-OrientDB.md) or you can embed the server within your application using this class.
 It can be found at `com.orientechnologies.orient.server`.
 For instance,

 ```java
 /* Import OrientDB Classes */